 Fruits like apples, mangoes, plums, kiwis, pears, blackberries, strawberries, raspberries, peaches, citrus fruits, and figs

 Vegetables like artichokes, celery root, sweet potatoes, parsnips, turnips, acorn squash, potatoes with skin, Brussels sprouts, cabbage, broccoli, carrots, cauliflower, asparagus, and beets

-Use foods that won't spike blood sugar: Foods that aren’t likely to cause a significant rise in blood sugar include meat, poultry, fish, avocados, salad vegetables, eggs, and cheese.
-Using these kinds of food will help balance carbohydrate-containing foods included in your meal.
+Foods that aren’t likely to cause a significant rise in blood sugar include meat, poultry, fish, avocados, salad vegetables, eggs, and cheese.
+Eating these kinds of food will help balance carbohydrate-containing foods included in your meal.

 Get the latest Diabetes newsletter delivered to your inbox!

 If the level is below 70 or you are experiencing symptoms such as shaking, sweating or difficulty thinking, you will need to raise the number immediately.
 A quick solution is to eat a few pieces of hard candy or 1 tablespoon of sugar or honey.
 Recheck your numbers again in 15 minutes to see if the number has gone up.
 If not, repeat the steps above or call your doctor.